andreinbio/rustydav/README.md

 This is a small library written in rust and inspired by [hyperdav](https://gitlab.com/Gahr/hyperdav) and uses [reqwest](https://github.com/seanmonstar/reqwest) library as the base.

+This library can be used to make calls to webdav server

 # Example
 Small example how to use this library